Azure/Industrial-IoT/docs/modules/publisher.md

 * ExitApplication
 * GetInfo

-The format of the JSON payload of the method request and responses are defined in the file `opcpublisher/HubMethodModels.cs`.
+The format of the JSON payload of the method request and responses are defined in the file `src/Microsoft.Azure.IIoT.Modules.OpcUa.Publisher/HubMethodModels.cs`.

 If you call a unknown method on the module, it responds with a string, saying the method is not implemented.
 This can be used to ping the module.

-# Configuring the telemetry published to IoTHub
+## Telemetry Formats

 When OPC Publisher gets notified about a value change in one of the configured published nodes, it generates a JSON formatted message, which is sent to IoTHub.
 The content of this JSON formatted message can be configured via a configuration file.
 If no configuration file is specified via the `--tc` option a default configuration is used, which is compatible with the [Connected factory Preconfigured Solution](https://github.com/Azure/azure-iot-connected-factory).

 If OPC Publisher is configured to batch messages, then they are sent as a valid JSON array.